Quick info

 - Dead head when flowers have faded, cutting them off at their base.
 This will encourage plant to flower longer, but some people also like to leave on the seedheads for early winter interest

-- Remove the flowered stems and yellowed leaves of deciduous types in the autumn, as they natural die back.
+- Remove the flowered stems and yellowed leaves of types in the autumn, as they natural die back.
 Tatty leaves on evergreens can be taken off at any time

 Overwintering

 - Evergreen plants and the more tender varieties do need winter protection.
-A few layers of horticultural fleece can also be thrown over the leaves of the evergreen varieties.
+A few layers of biodegradable fleece can also be thrown over the leaves of the evergreen varieties.
 Alternatively, in colder areas the more tender evergreen types can be grown in containers and moved to a frost-free greenhouse or conservatory for the winter

 Established clumps can be lifted and divided into smaller clumps.
 Spring (late March and April) is the best time to do it.
-This is the best way to make more plants of a cultivar as all the new clumps will be exactly the same.
+This is the best way to make more plants of a as all the new clumps will be exactly the same.

 Despite being easy to grow, agapanthus are occasionally subject to problems.